Eduardo Sicangco

-Eduardo Varela Sicangco is a stage designer and illustrator for Broadway, opera, and Hollywood film.
-His work is widely recognized and has been included in the Lynn Pecktal book Costume Design: Techniques of Modern Masters.
+Eduardo Varela Sicangco (Nicknamed Toto) was a scenic designer, costume designer, and illustrator for Broadway, opera, musical theatre, ballet, film, television, arena spectaculars, cruise ships, and circuses.
+He is best known for his glitz and glamour on the stages he designed for with sets gilded with gold leaf and color and costumes of showgirls with rhinestones and glitter.
+His work was widely recognized and has been included in the Lynn Pecktal book Costume Design: Techniques of Modern Masters.
+He was the subject of “From Inspiration to Illusion, the Scenographic Works of Eduardo Sicangco,” a career retrospective at the Ayala Museum in the Philippines, where he was born.

 Career

 Eduardo Varela Sicangco was born in Bacolod, Negros Occidental.
 He was a student of National Artist Salvador Bernal at the Ateneo de Manila University.
 He later became Bernal’s protégé at the Cultural Center of the Philippines where Sicangco designed Le Carnaval for Ballet Philippines.
 Upon finishing an MFA in stage design at New York University, Tisch School of the Arts, he was given the J.S.
 Seidman Award for Excellence in Design.
 Sicangco was a Master Teacher of Design at NYU until 2004.
+He went on from teaching at NYU to teach set design and costume design at University of North Carolina School of the Arts from 2004-2023.
 He has thirty-two years of scenographic work in American theaters and various international design.
+Sicangco passed while serving as a professor at UNCSA in 2023.